 - Defog the windows (to see clearly).

 Aside from this, Goodyear experts say that in order to prevent the car from sliding, it is paramount to recognize slipping on time and responding properly.
-The signs of hydroplaning are faster turning of the drive wheels, louder engine, rapid increase in speed, “easy” and inefficient steering wheel and drift of the rear of the vehicle.
+The signs of hydroplaning are faster turning of the drive wheels, a louder engine, rapid increase in speed, “easy” and inefficient steering wheel and drift of the rear of the vehicle.

 However, if hydroplaning does happen to you, it is important to remain calm, focused and try not to panic.
 Immediately take your foot off of the accelerator and avoid heavy pressure on the brake pedal.
 Never use your brakes to respond to hydroplaning.
 Sudden braking on a wet roadway can cause your car to skid completely out of control.